buildtide/ShallowNeuralNetwork/README.md

 # Neural Network
 ###[Author: Hussain Mir Ali]
-An artificial Neural Network with single layer and multiclass classification.
+An artificial Neural Network with single hidden layer and multiclass classification.
 This project has been written in JavaScript.
 The applications include disease prediction, optimizing workout routine and stock prediction.

 ##Note:
 * Please perform Feature Scaling and/or Mean Normalization along with random shuffling of data for using this program.